jbiason/blog/content/thoughts/why-rust-and-not-go.md

 comparative other languages".

-And then, when we pick the points in which the author goes straight for the "Go vs Rust" discussion, all the points are wrong.
+And then, when we pick the points in which the author goes straight for the "Go vs Rust" discussion, all the points are wrong or seemed more about opinion than actual facts.

 So what is actually the point?
 That Go is better than Java and Rust is better than C++ and, thus, Go is better than Rust?
-'Cause if that was it, it failed completely.
+'Cause I can totally buy in the first part, but the second is bullshit.

-I won't say Go is a bad language, but Go is not a better language than Rust, specially if we consider the future, in which more cores will be available (considering the current trends) and more threaded applications will be necessary.
-It still doesn't make Rust a better language than Go (or vice-versa), although Go seriously need to go back to the basics of error control and memory protection if it wants to be a language for the future.
+I won't say Go is a bad language, but Go is in no way a better language than Rust, specially if we consider the future, in which more cores will be available (considering the current trends) and more threaded applications will be more common.
+I'll say that Rust design decisions give an edge over Go, so Go should seriously go back to the basics of error control and memory protection if it wants to be a language for the future.
+But being bad managed probably means it would never happen.

-But Go is badly _managed_ and that makes it a bad option for anyone writing something serious.
+And those points make Go a bad option for anyone writing something serious.

-What do I meant by "badly managed"?
-Well, as you can see, the core devs don't seem to listen the community on the big issues (there was a discussion about a `Try` operator, which would be a minor change, compared to the dependency control, which the community said no and was never implemented, but still, minor).
-The `go dep` was a complete "ignore whatever the community built, 'cause we know better" and the Google proxy in it is simple a PSA, not a "let's ask the community what they think about it before doing it so" are two signs that they don't care about what the community wants and that means they can pivot the language in a way that the community _doesn't_ want and there would be nothing one could do.
+But what do I meant by "badly managed"?
+Well, as you can see, the core devs don't seem to listen the community on the big issues (one could bring the discussion about a `Try` operator, which would be a minor change, compared to the dependency control, which the community said no and the core devs agreed but, again, that's a minor thing compared to dependency control tool).
+The `go dep` was a complete "ignore whatever the community built, 'cause we know better" and the Google proxy was simple a PSA, not a "let's ask the community what they think about it before doing it so" are two signs that they don't care about what the community wants and that means they can pivot the language in a way that the community _doesn't_ want and there would be nothing one could do.

+"It's just one tool, not the whole thing!", you're screaming at me.
+But it is a tool the community seriously wanted (the Go Evangelist inside Microsoft came to her twitter account to loudly say "Go core, fix this or I will stop promoting go inside Microsoft, 'cause it's bad right now") and they were first ignored and then pushed aside.

 That's not how open source projects should move about.

 You may not care about this "open source" thingy, and that's ok.
-You may believe that the core team knows better how Go should be used than the developers writing code in Go, and that's ok.
+You may believe that the core team knows better how Go should move forward than the people actually writing code in Go, and that's ok.
 But if you're an open source proponent, evangelist or admirer, there is absolutely no reason to defend Go on _any_ accounts.